Skip to main content

 3. Distributed Computing

-Use remote backends to distribute work:
+Use queue backends to distribute work across multiple machines:

 def distributed_task(data):